datasaker/agent-doc/gitbook/en/install-guide/container/docker/dsk-elasticsearch-agent.md

 ### 1. Register Elasticsearch agent settings

-In order to connect the agent, the host and port address of the Elasticsearch server to be collected must be set on the agent.
+To connect the agent, the host and port address of the Elasticsearch server to be collected must be set on the agent.
 ```shell
  DSK_ES_URI=http(s)://<user>:<password>@<host>:<port>
 ```